nathanfdev/deskpro/app/tests/README.md

 ### users and authentication

-The fresh data set uses the values from a class named "DpBehat\TestBundle\UserDetailsRepo" to create users.
+The fresh data set uses the values from a class named "DpTests\UserDetailsRepo" to create users.
 So, if you installed the fresh data set you can use the "user_details" service to get information about the users in the static repo:

 - admin